BeBOP-OBON/.github/profile/README.md

 ### Step 5: Create GitHub repository

 Now that you have your edited markdown file, you can create a new GitHub repository for just that protocol.
 If you are part of an organization or lab you may want to create all your protocol repositories within that organization.
 Please be specific in your repository name; we recommend something similar to "MyInstitution_Lab/Group_DetailedName_Protocol".
+In order to create a DOI, your repository must be public.

 ### Step 6: Generate DOI